 - Network instance connections

-- VPC connection
+- VPC connections

-- VBR connection
+- VBR connections

-- CCN instance connection
+- CCN connections

-- Cross-region connections
+- Inter-region connections

-Network instances that are connected through a transit router forward traffic by using the route table of the transit router.
+Network instances that are connected through a transit router forward traffic by using the route tables of the transit router.
 A transit router has a default route table.
 You can create custom route tables and configure communication, isolation, and traffic redirection policies by using the associated forwarding and route learning features.

 - Default route table